stellar-deprecated/interstellar/docs/readme.md

 export const app = new App("sample-app", config);
 ```

 Conceptually, an application's configuration presents itself as a simple nested json object.
 The interesting part, however, is that you can not only configure your application but also modules you included.
-When no modules configuration is present in you app config a module sets it's default values.
+When no modules configuration is present in you app config a module sets its default values.
 However, sometimes you may want to change it, for example [horizon](https://github.com/stellar/go-horizon) server hostname.
 To do it, simply add `modules.{module-name}` field in your config json and extend it with your custom variables.
 For example:

 ```json
 {